ejmastnak/ejmastnak.github.io/tutorials/vim-latex/pdf-reader.md

 ---
-title: PDF Reader | Vim and LaTeX Part 3
+title: PDF Reader \| Setting up Vim for LaTeX Part 4
 ---

 # Setting Up a PDF Reader for Writing LaTeX with Vim

-This is part three in a [four part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
+This is part four in a [five part series]({% link tutorials/vim-latex/intro.md %}) explaining how to use the Vim text editor to efficiently write LaTeX documents.
 This article explains, for both macOS and Linux, how to set up an external PDF reader for displaying the PDF file associated with the `tex` source file being edited in Vim.
 The article also covers how to configure forward and backward search.

 ## Contents of this article
 <!-- vim-markdown-toc Marked -->